What does “reliability” really mean when you see it in a manual, a research paper, or a product spec?

 - Reputation damage – A software platform that crashes during peak usage erodes user confidence.

 The short version?
-Reliability directly hits the bottom line, safety, and brand perception.
+But reliability directly hits the bottom line, safety, and brand perception.
 Ignoring it is a gamble most businesses can’t afford.

 How It Works